tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 Issuers MUST support at least one Token Key per origin.
 Issuers MAY support multiple Token Key values for the same Origin in order to support rotation.
-Origin configuration for Issuers is out of scope for this document, and so the mechanism by which Origins obtain their Token Key value is not specified.
+Origin configuration for Issuers is out of scope for this document, and so the mechanism by which Origins obtain their Token Key value is not specified here.

 Issuer directory resources have the media type "application/json" and are located at the well-known location /.well-known/token-issuer-directory.